 If the numbers work after accounting for renovation costs and a conservative rent estimate, the foreclosure discount translates directly into enhanced portfolio returns.
 For investors acquiring multiple foreclosures, a blanket mortgage program consolidates the entire portfolio under one loan, reducing per-unit financing costs and simplifying management.

-Foreclosure properties offer real profit potential for rental investors who do their homework.
 The challenges are manageable with proper due diligence, realistic renovation budgets, and a financing strategy that supports the BRRRR cycle.
-The key is going in with open eyes and a spreadsheet, not just enthusiasm about the discount.
+Most DSCR lenders require a minimum ratio of 1.0x to 1.25x, meaning the property's rent must cover 100% to 125% of the mortgage payment.
+Foreclosure discounts make that threshold easier to clear because the lower acquisition cost reduces debt service.
 Investors who pair disciplined acquisition with long-term DSCR financing build portfolios that generate consistent cash flow for decades.

 Ready to Turn a Foreclosure Into Cash Flow?